MuCo: Publishing Microdata with Privacy Preservation through Mutual Cover

 Therefore, we conclude that

-and $\delta$ does not affect the random output table when $\delta$ is greater than 1, such that $\delta$ must be in the range of $[1/m, 1]$. \end{proof}
+and $\delta$ does not affect random output tables when $\delta$ is greater than 1, such that $\delta$ must be in the range of $[1/m, 1]$. \end{proof}

-Property \ref{proper_range} demonstrates the constraint that the range of $\delta$ depends on the number of tuples in a specific QI group.
+Property \ref{proper_range} demonstrates the constraint that the range of $\delta$ depends on the number of tuples in the group.
 Next, the relation between the value of $\delta$ and the number of correlative tuples, given a released QI value, is discussed as follows.

-\begin{corollary} Given an anonymized table of mutual cover complying with $\delta$-probability, each QI value in the released table corresponds to at least $\lceil 1/\delta \rceil$ records. \end{corollary}
+\begin{corollary} Given an anonymized table of MuCo complying with $\delta$-probability, each QI value in the released table corresponds to at least $\lceil 1/\delta \rceil$ records. \end{corollary}